Fan 3

-Allison Jayne Lurie (born December 4, 1987) in Sherman Oaks, California, is an American rapper, singer, producer, and actress, better known under the stage name Fan 3 (stylized as fan_3).
+Allison Jayne Lurie (born December 4, 1987) in Sherman Oaks, California, is an American rapper, singer, and songwriter, better known under the stage name Fan 3 (stylized as fan_3).
 She released several songs in 2004, 2005, 2009, and 2010 though she never released a full-length album.

 Career

 2000: Discovery

 When she was 13, Lurie cut several songs at her home studio; one of them, "What They Gonna Think," was chosen to be included on the Lizzie McGuire soundtrack.
 She was subsequently signed to Geffen Records.

 2004–2005: Early career

 Music

 In 2004, Fan_3 began releasing songs.
 One song she recorded, "Digits", was featured on the soundtrack for Shark Tale.
 In December 2004, Radio Disney's "Jingle Jams" album featured a Christmas song by her, titled "I Love Christmas".
 She also performed on the Radio Disney Jingle Jams tour with Aaron Carter.
 In 2005, her single "Geek Love", was a modest success, reaching number 68 on Billboard's Hot Single Sales chart and being featured on a Radio Disney compilation.
 Fan_3 recorded "Boom" for the movie Confessions of a Teenage Drama Queen starring Lindsay Lohan.